-The Lawrence-Douglas County Housing Authority (LDCHA) operates a transitional housing program using

-HOME TBRA funds which serves approximately 21 families, or 60+ individuals per year.
+The Lawrence-Douglas County Housing Authority (LDCHA) operates a transitional housing program using HOME TBRA funds which serves approximately 21 families, or 60+ individuals per year.
 Supportive services are provided by agencies that have entered into cooperative agreements with the LDCHA.
+Currently, the

-Currently, the LDCHA has agreements with The Salvation Army for Project Able, Bert Nash's Community Mental Health Center, Independence, Inc., the State of Kansas Department of Department of Children and Families (DCF), Family Promise of Lawrence, Douglas County AIDS Project, Douglas County Sheriff's Office Reentry Program, ECKAN, Lawrence Community Shelter, Catholic Charities of NE Kansas, and Cottonwood.
+LDCHA has agreements with The Salvation Army for Project Able, Bert Nash's Community Mental Health Center, Independence, Inc., the State of Kansas Department of Department of Children and Families (DCF), Family Promise of Lawrence, Douglas County AIDS Project, Douglas County Sheriff's Office Reentry Program, ECKAN, Lawrence Community Shelter, Catholic Charities of NE Kansas, and Cottonwood.
 The Douglas County Health Department, DCCCA, ECKAN and Cottonwood, Inc. work closely with the LDCHA to provide services to their clients.
-During the LDCHA's 2015 fiscal year (1/1/15 - 12/31/15) the Transitional Housing program served 42 homeless families through a combination of funding from City and State HOME TBRA grants.
-Of those 42 families, 12 were graduated to a Section 8 Voucher.
+During the LDCHA's 2016 fiscal year (1/1/16 -12/31/16) the Transitional Housing program served 74 homeless families through a combination of funding from City and State HOME TBRA grants as well as from City and County resources.
+LDCHA also assisted 48 homeless veterans with VASH vouchers, 9 households with Safe Housing Vouchers, and three youth through their Next Step Voucher programm.